After the Fire: History

 The album consisted of the following tracks: "8 Ball in the Top Pocket", "Young Love", "Terry", "Stop Go", "4th Street Room 101", "Jewel in the Night", "We Gotta Get Out of This Place", "Young and Wild", "One Down for the Highway", and "Deep Waters Still Run".
 CBS had planned to make it the company's first release on CD.
 Work on the album had begun to get hard, the demos were not turning into the tracks Piercy wished for.
 Then towards the end of recording, the producer, John Eden, told Piercy that he "didn't like" any of the styles, bands or writers he was aspiring to.
 The whole project was dropped by CBS and was never released.
 Piercy recalled: "I think they could have been good but I now realize I didn't get the production help and direction I needed at the time."

 In January 2007, Smith's departure from the group was announced.
 The vocals at their first gig in Harrow after Smith's departure were handled by Pete Banks and Russell and gave the band an "authentic" vocal style.
 Before Smith's departure, there had been plans to re-enter the recording studio.
 A band biography, in union with a Christian publishing house, with the working title of Short Change, by a band associate was shelved in 2007.
 In May 2008, the band announced the arrival of Tim Turner as drummer, fresh from Titian Red.
 For their autumn 2008 tour, the band teamed up with singer–songwriter Rob Halligan, who not only fronted the band (lead vocals and guitar), but also played some of his own material during the sets.
 Halligan also recorded a cover of the band's song "Carry Me Home" on his 2008 album, Best Thing That Happened.
 The band continued to perform, with an annual mini tour until 2013.
 As of 2021 their last performance was at the Jesus Centre in Coventry as the opening act for Rob Halligan's Love Come Down album launch on 21 November 2014.

-On 4 June 2022, Rob Halligan performed a version of "I Can't Make You Walk" at "Big Church Day Out".